-Mr. Wang is currently serving as the Vice Chair for the Upstate New York Chapter of the American Immigration Lawyers Association.
+From 2014 to 2016 Mr. Wang served on the Executive Committee of the Upstate New York Chapter of the American Immigration Lawyers Association.
 He is actively engaged in pro bono work through the Private Attorney Involvement program of the Legal Aid Society of Northeastern New York and the Pro Bono Immigration Consultation program of The Legal Project.
 Mr. Wang also supervises an Albany Law School student initiative that provides immigration consultations to immigrant detainees at the Albany County Correctional Facility.
 He is a member of the New York State Bar Association Special Committee on Immigration Representation.

-Mr. Wang is the Supervising Attorney for the Immigration Unit at Prisoners' Legal Services of New York.
-He oversees a team of attorneys who provide immigration legal representation to New York State prison inmates facing deportation through the Institutional Removal Program.
+Mr. Wang has also supervised the Immigration Unit at Prisoners' Legal Services of New York, overseeing a team of attorneys who provide immigration legal representation to New York State prison inmates facing deportation through the Institutional Removal Program.